sencha/gxt-demo-projects/gxt-theme-40x/README.md

 # Basic GXT Project with a Theme
 This is a very basic GXT project with a theme module.
-The theme was copied from Triton and renamed as Tritium for example.

 ## Requirements